 Deer-resistant trees for larger spaces

-The planting plans you'll find in my book all use small trees or large shrubs, topping out at about 15', to fit into most garden spaces.
+My deer-resistant planting plans all use small trees or large shrubs, topping out at about 15', to fit into most garden spaces.
 But what if you have a larger space to fill, and need a deer-resistant large or mid-sized tree?

 Dr. Michael Dirr, woody plant expert extraordinaire, made some recommendations for deer-resistant trees that fit the bill in a presentation at Wintergreen, the Georgia Green Industry Association's annual conference.